-A. Shelter policies based on urban myths put pets at higher risk than they ever could be from people who’d adopt with ill intentions.
+Q. Our shelter won’t adopt out black cats at Halloween, claiming that they might be in danger.
+Another local shelter offers a black cat adoption special.
+What’s the deal?A. Shelter policies based on urban myths put pets at higher risk than they ever could be from people who’d adopt with ill intentions.
 In other words, shelters that refuse to allow the adoption of black cats around Halloween are well-intentioned but wrong.

 Debunking the Urban MythsFor years now there have been concerns, based on little more than hearsay, that black cats are sought out on Halloween for Satanic rituals.
 Other less over-the-top versions of this myth include concerns about teenage animal abusers and people who want a black cat solely as a Halloween party decoration.
 In the meantime, people who’d offer perfect homes for these pets may not come into the shelter at all while an adoption ban is in effect.